ekuldkep/ITI8370-HW-3/README.md

 has the most outgoing edges and N1 has the lowest score(0), because it does not have any outgoing edges.

-5. Closeness centrality and proximity prestige Closeness centrality is the inverse of the average distance of one node to the all other nodes.
+5. Closeness centrality
+Closeness centrality is the inverse of the average distance of one node to the all other nodes.
 It ranges between 0 and 1 and bigger values means better closeness centrality.
 Notable cases include – N6, N7 have the highest score because they have the smallest average distance to the other nodes and N10 that has the lowest score because it s average distance to other nodes is the longest.

+5. Proximity prestige
 Proximity prestige can be used to measure prestige in directed networks.
 Notable cases include – N1 that has the highest score because it has the most followers(the most nodes have direct path to that node) and N10 that has no followers and does not influence anyone.